 What do you know about the keystone genus, Quercus (oaks)?
 We use an 8-foot tall sculpture to jumpstart appreciation and curiosity.
 We commissioned Data Vandals to co-design and build a sculpture based on the Northern red oak and the environmental benefits and cultural associations of the oak genus.
 There are four diptychs representing the four seasons of the year.
 The left side of each diptych represents the seasonal look of a red oak while the right side is decorated with medallions (ex: acorn) providing seasonal ecological data about oaks.
-View the Kickstarter fundraising campaign and watch a short video of QUERCUS's outdoor debut.
+View the Kickstarter Kickstarter campaign and watch a video of Quercus's outdoor debut.

 Your Bird Story

 Your Bird Story is a monthly podcast about everyday birders and bird watching in cities, and first aired in September 2020.
 The podcast is hosted on Anchor here but you subscribe and listen wherever you get your podcasts.

 In Seasons 3 and 4 of Your Bird Story, aka CHIRP, we hope to capture people and birds in place, sparked by bird specimens in the education collection.
 CHIRP is made possible by a Voice for Foundation grant.
 We recommend listening to Bird Times at a Manhattan Middle School which was recorded in an eighth-grade science classroom.